Select Type of Degree:

 A program that generally prepares individuals to function as workers and managers within communications industries.
 Includes instruction in business economics; basic management; principles of interpersonal and mediated communications; radio, television, and digital media production; and related aspects of technology and communications systems.

 Pennsylvania awards the most Masters degrees in Communications Technology/Technician of all US states with 5 degrees being awarded last year.
 Students interested in Communications Technology/Technician can expect about 50% percent of their fellow classmates to be men and 50% percent to be women.
-Most students graduating in this field earn a Bachelors degree.
+Most students graduating in this field earn a Associates degree.
 The average starting salary for an undergraduate degree in Communications Technology/Technician is $40,500.

 These are the highest paying careers for Communications Technology/Technician majors.